jd-opensource/joyqueue/docs/en/performance.md

 ## Test case

 A topic with 200 partitions was created,using compression lz4 algorithm if required,per message size 1024 byte.Actually,the performance of producer was affected by whether synchronous or asynchronous message you choose, asynchronous message won't blocking the producer, so it allows the producer to continuely produce messages and process result as they want.
-In addition, message batch size and compression for large message body are important ways to improve the producer performance. we carefully test 4 cases show below:
+In addition, large message batch and compression for large message body are important ways to improve the producer performance. we carefully test 4 cases show below:

 * Case 1: sync produce, 1 message
 * Case 2: sync produce, 1 message with compression